Benjamin Santelli

-Benjamin Santelli (born 16 November 1991) is a French professional footballer who plays as a winger for Ligue 2 club Bastia.
+Benjamin Santelli (born 16 November 1991) is a French professional footballer who plays as a winger.

 Career

 On 28 May 2019, Santelli signed professionally with Ligue 2 side FC Chambly after years of playing in non-professional teams in his native Corsica.
-He made his professional debut with Chambly in a 1–0 league win over Valenciennes on 26 July 2019, scoring the game winning goal and the first ever for Chambly in the division.
+He made his professional debut with Chambly in a 1–0 league win over Valenciennes on 26 July 2019, scoring the game-winning goal and the first ever for Chambly in the division.
 A few days into the season, he sustained a cruciate ligament injury.

 After one season with Chambly, Santelli returned to former club SC Bastia, newly promoted to Championnat National.
 He agreed a two-year contract with the option of a further year.